snegurova/project-magicdev/README.md

 change-address: Change the address of a contact.
 search: Search for contacts by various criteria. close or exit: Save changes and exit the application.

-## Contributing
-Contributions are welcome!
-Feel free to open issues and pull requests to suggest new features, report bugs, or improve the existing codebase.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.